innovationOUtside/tm129-robotics2020/content/06_Robot_Lab/Section_00_02.md

 predictions
 ```

-Running the cell should display a *"ConvergenceWarning"* that although the complicated sounding *Stochastic Optimizer* has reached the *Maximum iterations (20)*, the maximun value we set, *the optimization hasn't converged yet*.
+Running the cell should display a _"ConvergenceWarning"_ that although the complicated sounding *Stochastic Optimizer* has reached the *Maximum iterations (20)*, the maximum value we set, _"the optimization hasn't converged yet"_.

 That is, the MLP hasn't been trained effectively.